 GYPSY ROSE HOLISTIC

 White Sage Smudge Stick

 3. Life Between Life (or Inter-Life Regression)

-This form of regression takes the client’s consciousness to the higher self and the soul to the universal collective unconsciousness to understand their life’s purpose and karmic learning for which their life path was planned.
+This form of regression therapy takes the client’s consciousness to the higher self.
+Further, it takes the soul to the universal collective unconsciousness to understand their life’s purpose and karmic learning for which their life path was planned.
 The life skills and wisdom from the divine plan and spiritual resources are to be extracted while the client is in the theta state to walk the highest path in their current life.

 Inter-life regression helps in finding out the cause of one’s traumas.
 When someone seeks a therapist because they feel victimised, has money issues, or faces abusive relationship patterns, the therapist seeks answers from the higher self and the soul council as to why someone attracted all these things in their life.
 Based on the answer to that, healing begins.